-- 90. Defendant's wrongful denials of the Plaintiffs' claims were not isolated incidents.
-Rather, on information and belief, Defendant has engaged in the same misconduct, alleged herein with respect to Plaintiffs, in connection with claims submitted by numerous of Defendant's insureds who have suffered losses related to the Coronavirus pandemic and submitted claims which were categorically denied. - 91.
-Plaintiffs' claims and those of the proposed Class all arise from a single course of conduct by Defendant: its systematic and blanket refusal to provide any coverage for business losses related to the COVID-19 pandemic and the related actions taken by civil authorities to suspend business operations. - 92.
-Defendant's wrongful conduct alleged herein has caused significant damage, and if left unchecked will continue to cause significant damage, to Plaintiffs and the other members of the proposed Class. - 93.
+- 88. Plaintiffs' claims and those of the proposed Class all arise from a single course of conduct by Defendant: its systematic and blanket refusal to provide any coverage for business losses related to the COVID-19 pandemic and the related actions taken by civil authorities to suspend business operations. - 89.
+Defendant's wrongful conduct alleged herein has caused significant damage, and if left unchecked will continue to cause significant damage, to Plaintiffs and the other members of the proposed Class. - 90.
 Defendant's categorical treatment, failure to investigate in good faith, and denial of Plaintiffs' and the Class members' claims appears to be part of a broader strategy being employed by the insurance industry generally, to broadly deny claims for business interruption coverage related to the Coronavirus pandemic, as has been widely reported by the media and resulted in numerous lawsuits brought by businesses against property insurance companies throughout the country.